 For me, it’s the monkey chorus in my head.
 It’s constant.
 And there are only 2 things that keep it under control: exercise and hanging upside down (on my inversion table).
 Taming those monkeys requires me to harness my energy (via exercise) so I can surrender to my plan for the day.

 Notice the word surrender?
 I didn’t choose it accidentally.
-I am so averse to working a plan that I have to literally surrender to it.
+Here’s the thing.
+I’m so averse to working a plan that I have to literally surrender to it.
 I have to say, “Ok, I’m just going to do what the plan says no matter what.”
 With no enthusiasm whatsoever.

 Because I forget how great the plan works.
 I forget that when I don’t keep chasing after the next shiny object that comes up in my email, or Twitter, or LinkedIn, or Facebook, or in a business book, I get tons of stuff done – and still have time to chase the shiny objects!